Bayesian inference in high-dimensional models

 \subsection{Estimating large covariance matrices}

 Understanding the dependence among a large collection of variables $X=(X_i: i=1,\ldots,p)$ is an important problem to study.
-The simplest measure of dependence is given by the pairwise covariances between these variables, which leads to the problem of estimating a large covariance matrix.
+The simplest measure of dependence is the pairwise covariance between these variables, which leads to the problem of estimating a large covariance matrix.
 In the setting of a large collection of variables, it is natural to postulate that most of these variables are pairwise independent, or at least uncorrelated, meaning that most off-diagonal entries are zero, or at least close to zero.
 This introduces a useful sparsity structure that allows meaningful inference with relatively fewer observations.
-One particularly prominent structure is (approximate) banding, which means that when the variables are arranged in some natural order, the pairwise covariances are zero (or decay quickly) if the lag between the corresponding two indexes is larger than some value.
-For example, an exact banding structure arises in a moving average (MA) process, while in an autoregressive (AR) or autoregressive moving average (ARMA) process, the covariances exponentially decay with the lag.
+One particularly prominent structure is (approximate) banding, which means that when the variables are arranged in some natural order, the pairwise covariances are zero (or decay quickly) if the lag between the corresponding indices exceeds some threshold.
+For example, an exact banding structure arises in a moving-average (MA) process.
+In an autoregressive (AR) or autoregressive moving average (ARMA) process, the covariances decay exponentially with lag.
 Banding or tapering of the sample covariance is often used to estimate such a large covariance matrix.
-When the sparse structure does not have any special pattern, threshold methods are often used, but positive definiteness may not be preserved.
-Another important low-dimensional structure is given by a sparse plus low-rank decomposition of a matrix $\Sigma =D + \Lambda \Lambda^{ {\mathrm{T}}}$, where $D$ is a scalar matrix and $\Lambda$ is a ``thin matrix'', that is, $\Lambda$ is $p\times r$, where $r\ll p$.
+When the sparse structure lacks a specific pattern, threshold methods are often used, but positive definiteness may not be preserved.
+Another important low-dimensional structure is given by a sparse plus low-rank decomposition of a matrix $\Sigma =D + \Lambda \Lambda^{\mathrm{T}}$, where $D$ is a scalar matrix and $\Lambda$ is a ``thin matrix'', that is, $\Lambda$ is $p\times r$, where $r\ll p$.